dmalorny/project-euler/Sources/ProjectEuler/Documentation.docc/Problems051-075.md

 48 cm: (12,16,20) \\
 $$

-In contrast, some lengths of wire, like $$20 cm$$, cannot be bent to form an integer sided right angle triangle, and other lengths allow more than one solution to be found; for example, using $$120 cm$$ it is possible to form exactly three different integer sided right angle triangles.
+In contrast, some lengths of wire, like $20 cm$, cannot be bent to form an integer sided right angle triangle, and other lengths allow more than one solution to be found; for example, using $120 cm$ it is possible to form exactly three different integer sided right angle triangles.

 $$
 120 cm: (30,40,50), (20,48,52), (24,45,51)
 $$

-Given that $$L$$ is the length of the wire, for how many values of $$L \leq 1\ 500\ 000$$ can exactly one integer sided right angle triangle be formed?
+Given that $L$ is the length of the wire, for how many values of $L \leq 1\ 500\ 000$ can exactly one integer sided right angle triangle be formed?